And Other Thoughts I’ve Had Since December…

 Yes, daddy, now spit on me when you bring me that coffee.
 What made me think this was a good idea?
 At my usual place, a far less persnickety environment, I can sit down soaked in sweat, smelling like a locker room and not receive the slightest bit of judgement (at least not perceivably).
 Last week I actually attempted to clean myself up before heading over there and promptly learned that it’s best to let a good thing be.

 Before going to the gym I packed a change of clothes and a towel, I had even planned to use whatever makeup I had in my purse to take the edge off my tired old face.
-Somehow, I would look like a woman who takes pride in her appearance.
 What I didn’t factor into this plan was that I wouldn’t be able to dry my hair.
 It had been in braids for three days and was starting to look a little… lived in.
 But I’d prefer to go out in slightly damp braids than soaking wet hair so I left them in while I showered.
 Afterward, seeing that the bathroom was empty, I took the opportunity to stick my head under the hand dryer.
 The blast of air onto my scalp sent me into a state of bliss.

-Until I was startled by the sight of a woman who had been casually waiting for her turn to dry her hands.
+Until I was startled by the sight of a woman who had been patiently waiting to dry her hands.
 I made way for her but not before smacking my head on the bottom of the dryer.

 “Oh, god!
 Did I scare you?” she asked.

 Trying to laugh off my embarrassment I explained, “Yes!
 I’m sorry.
-I know this looks crazy.
-I just need to get my hair dry and this gym doesn’t have blowdryers-”
+I know this looks crazy.”

 “Oh, don’t worry!
 It’s not crazy at all, you’re totally fine.”